divnix/nix-book/src/ch02-00-introduction.md

 - [Home-manager](https://github.com/nix-community/home-manager) - NixOS-like user configuration for linux or MacOS built upon nixpkgs
 - [Nix-darwin](https://github.com/LnL7/nix-darwin) - NixOS-like configuration, but for MacOS

-All of these topics will be discussed in greater detail in later sections, but a quick summary of official projects are provided below.
+These topics will be discussed in greater detail in later sections, but a quick summary of official projects are provided below.

 ## The Nix Language

 The Nix language is a Domain-Specific Language (DSL) which is designed to handle package configuration.
-Nix can be thought of [JSON](https://en.wikipedia.org/wiki/JSON) + functions + some syntax sugar.
-It's main goal is to provide effect-free evaluation of package configuration, to this point Nix is restricted in many ways and lacks many features from generic programming languages.
+Nix can be thought of [JSON](https://en.wikipedia.org/wiki/JSON) + functions + imports + some syntax sugar.
+Its main goal is to provide *effect-free evaluation* of package configuration.
+For that reason, Nix is restricted in many ways and lacks many features from generic programming languages.
 There is very limited input and output possible to the system, there are no loops, no concurrency primitives, and no types.
-What is left is a small functional-oriented programming language.
-After all, Nix's goal is to take a few inputs such as a system platform, and produce a build graph which can be used to build software.
+What is left is a small functional programming language.
+After all, Nix's goal is to take a few inputs such as a system platform, and produce a build graph which can be used as a recipe to build software.

 ## Nix the Package Manager

 The Nix Package Manager began its life as the [PhD thesis work](https://edolstra.github.io/pubs/phd-thesis.pdf) of Eelco Dolstra.
 The goal was to bring discipline to the software landscape.
-Similar to how structured programming helped tame the complexity of goto through introducing constructs such as loops and logic flow; so too does nix attempt to tame the chaos of package management through explicit descriptions of software and their dependencies.
-The truely novel idea of Nix is that of the *derivation*.
-It encapsulates everything about a piece of software, and these derivations can be referenced from other derivations constituting a Directed-Acyclic-Graph of how to built that software from source.
+Similar to how structured programming helped tame the complexity of goto through introducing constructs such as loops and logic flow; so too does Nix attempt to tame the chaos of package management through explicit descriptions of software and their dependencies.
+The truly novel idea of Nix is that of the *derivation*.
+It encapsulates everything about a piece of software, and these derivations can be referenced from other derivations constituting a *directed, acyclic graph* (DAG) of how to built that software from source.

 ## Nixpkgs

 Nixpkgs is the official package repository for the Nix community.
 It contains the logic on how to build over 60,000+ software packages.
 Nixpkgs can be thought of as an expert body-of-knowledge on the subject of how to build software.
-When a user asks for the "firefox" package, the nix package manager is able to input the user's computer platform into nixpkgs, and nixpkgs is then able to produce a build graph on how to build firefox and all of it's dependencies down to the C compiler.
+When a user asks for the "firefox" package, the Nix package manager is able to query nixpkgs and produce a build graph on how to build Firefox and all of its dependencies down to the C compiler, for that user's platform.
-This allows for a great deal of freedom in how nix is leveraged, and nix can be used on any Linux distribution and MacOS as first class supported OS's, and to a much lesser degree on many other UNIX-like OS's.
+This allows for a great deal of freedom: Nix can be used on any Linux distribution and MacOS as first class supported OS'es, and to a lesser degree on many other UNIX-like OS'es.

 Nixpkgs is also supported by [Hydra](https://hydra.nixos.org/), which provides pre-built binaries of libre software for Linux and MacOS.

 ## NixOS

-NixOS is a non-FHS Linux distribution which leverages nixpkgs to provide a wealth of software ready to be combined into a system environment.
-The concept of a nix derivation is extended here to include service configuration and system creation.
+NixOS is a [non-FHS][fhs] Linux distribution which leverages nixpkgs to provide a wealth of software ready to be combined into a system environment.
+The concept of a Nix derivation is extended here to include service configuration and system creation.
-The entirity of the system is represented as a derivation which gives it many of it's defining qualities such as atomic rollbacks, system-as-a-configuration-file, extensive user configuration potential.
+The entirety of the system is represented as a derivation which gives it many of its defining qualities such as atomic rollbacks, system-as-a-configuration-file, extensive user configuration potential.